What Affects Mortgage Rates?

 Personal Factors That Affect Mortgage Rates

-While external market forces create the overall rate environment, your individual financial situation and loan choices can significantly impact your offered rate.
-Focusing on these personal factors often provides the best opportunity to secure a lower rate, regardless of market conditions:
+While external market forces create the overall rate environment, your individual financial situation and loan choices can significantly impact your offered rate:

 - Down payment amount: Lenders typically provide better rates to those who can put down 20% or more because it represents less risk.